LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 ## Popular use cases

-Since FaaS allows brands to write custom, the number and variety of use cases are endless.
+Since Functions allows brands to write custom, the number and variety of use cases are endless.
 Here are a few popular, real-life use cases:

 ### **Use case 1: Trigger actions based on specific intents**

-If the contact center is able to recognize intent (using [Maven](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-overview.html) or another intent analyzer), then a brand can choose to trigger actions from specific intents.
+If the contact center is able to recognize intent (using [Maven with LiveIntent](https://knowledge.liveperson.com/ai-bots-automation-maven-overview.html) or another intent analyzer), then a brand can choose to trigger actions from specific intents.
 For example, if a customer uses the word “outage”, and the brand has identified “outage” as an intent, an action can be triggered to send a proactive alert to the network operation manager.
 Another popular example is if consumer asks to ‘cancel my subscription’ - the intent of ‘cancel’ is identified and can be customized to automatically display the latest retention offer to the agent.

 ![](/img/faas-use-case-agent-retention-offers-1.png)

-## Use case 2: Customize routing
+### Use case 2: Customize routing

-In collaboration with a routing Bot or with Maven, when a customer starts a conversation, a brand can develop a function to be invoked to make routing decisions based on the customer’s conversation history.
+In collaboration with a routing Bot or with Maven's AI powered routing, when a customer starts a conversation, a brand can develop a function to be invoked to make routing decisions based on the customer’s conversation history.
 For example, a function can be created to pass the conversation to the last agent who handled it, along with a set of fallback decisions in case that agent is unavailable/offline.

 ![](/img/faas-use-case-routing-1.png)